About the Contest

-Click here to watch an example clip of an Israel’s birthday themed machine created by Technion students, as well as message from the President!
+Click here to watch an example clip of Israel’s birthday themed machine created by Technion students, as well as a message from the President!

 Click here to watch tips on building a Rube Goldberg Machine by Prof. Alon Wolf from the faculty of Mechanical Engineering.